sage-code/maj/basic.md

 * Prepositions are monosyllabic, 2 or 3 letter long;
 * Determinants are monosyllabic prepositions, 2 - 3 letter long;

+**note:**
+For word creation we have a strong rule that is very useful: A word in general start with a consonant or a vowel but should end with a vowel.
+This rule makes words easy to connect in a phrase using conjunctions, articles or direct.

 ## Pronoun

 Is a word that can function by itself as a noun in a phrase to refer either to the participants in the discourse or to someone or something mentioned elsewhere in the discourse.
 Maj pronoun is very regular, it has 3 persons, 3 cases, singular and plural.